BEFORE BUYING PROPERTY:

 A: Financial assistance may be available through one of these programs, if you meet the qualifications:

-For small businesses with registered heating oil tanks, see the Pollution Liability Insurance Agency's (PLIA) Commercial UST page for details about their Tank Reinsurance Program and Community Assistance Program.
+For small businesses with registered heating oil tanks, see the Pollution Liability Insurance Agency (PLIA) web site for details about their commercial UST programs (financial responsibility, reinsurance, loans and grants).

 Q: What assistance does Ecology provide to residential property and small business owners who find contamination on their property ?